fasterius/VarClust/README.md

 [![License: MIT][1]][2]

-`VarClust` is a Python package performs clustering of high-throughput sequencing (HTS) data using single nucleotide variants (SNVs). `VarClust` analyses variants stored in [VCF files][3], which are the output of variant callers such as the [Genome Analysis ToolKit][4].
-While `VarClust` was developed for the analysis of single cell RNA sequencing (scRNA-seq) data, any variant data stored in VCF files may be analysed whether it originates in DNA- or RNA-based methods.
+`VarClust` is a Python package that performs clustering of high-throughput sequencing (HTS) data using single nucleotide variants (SNVs). `VarClust` analyses variants stored in [VCF files][3], which are the output of variant callers such as the [Genome Analysis ToolKit][4].
+While `VarClust` was developed for the analysis of single cell RNA sequencing (scRNA-seq) data, any variant data stored in VCF files may be analysed regardless of whether it originates in DNA- or RNA-based methods.

 ## Installation